jxjwilliam/react-redux-fullstack/README.md

 re-cast `getVisibleTodos` to `reducers` as a `selector`, so `mapStateToProps` use `state` instead of `state.todos`.

+work at course-15.

 ### 7. step-7

 ### 8. step-8

+checkout -b from step-6, at course-16.

 ### 9. step-9